 You don’t need any special hardware for the box since the top is a friction fit.
 This is a great way to try out box making and you can add hinges, locks, drawers, trays, etc. as you progress in your skills.
 This is actually only my second try at a wooden jewelry box, so you can see it’s not hard to do!

 Here is what you’ll need for the project:

 *substitute other woods as desired

-I made the jewelry box 10″ x 5″ and 3″ high.
+I made the wooden jewelry box 10″ x 5″ and 3″ high.
 I like the 2:1 ratio look on the box and this size seems to be just big enough to be substantial, but not too big.
 You can easily adjust the size to any dimensions you’d like and use these same methods.
 I also have jewelry box plans for beginners above so make sure to check those out.

 The best part is this build takes very little wood.
 So you can buy nice hardwoods for the box and not break the bank.
 I had this piece of curly maple with amazing figure I’ve been looking to use.
 I cut material for two boxes so you will see some parts for both boxes in the pictures.

 I used the maple for the sides of the box and walnut for the top, bottom, and lining for a nice contrast.

 Make the Top and Bottom Panels of the Jewelry Box

 Start by making the top and bottom panels.
 I used a larger piece of walnut with some nice figure to make my tops and bottom panels.
 If you are just using a solid one piece panel or 1/4″ plywood this will be very easy.